ptabasso2/oteljavalab/section08/README.md

-1. `-Ddd.appsec.enabled=true`: Enables Application security monitoring.
+1. `-Ddd.appsec.enabled=true`: Enables application security monitoring.
 This means that the agent will collect data about the security context of the application and detect security-related events such as attempted attacks.

 2. `-Ddd.iast.enabled=true`: Enables interactive application security testing (IAST), allowing the agent to analyze code for security vulnerabilities in real-time as the application is running.